team-alembic/ash_ai/README.md

     # alternatively you can restrict it to only a set of tools
     # tools: [:list, :of, :tool, :names]
     # provide an optional prompt, which is an EEx template
-     # prompt: "Analyze the sentiment of the following text: <%= @input.arguments.description %>"
+     # prompt: "Analyze the sentiment of the following text: <%= @input.arguments.description %>",
+    # adapter: {Adapter, [some: :opt]}
   )
 end
 ```

+## Adapters

+Adapters are used to determine how a given LLM fulfills a prompt-backed action.
+The adapter is guessed automatically from the model where possible.
+See `AshAi.Actions.Prompt.Adapter` for more information.

+### Setting up LangChain

+For any langchain models you use, you will need to configure them.
+See https://hexdocs.pm/langchain/ for more information.

 ## Vectorization